rexresearch

 example, a relay (not shown in detail), two tongues 4 and 5 for

-emitted from two patient connections 7 and 8, the current being,
+current emitted from two patient connections 7 and 8, the

-by the intermediary of electrodes (not shown on the Drawings),
+current being, by the intermediary of electrodes (not shown on

-equipment (not shown) for controlling the process may naturally be
+1, equipment (not shown) for controlling the process may

-provided for programming, by means of which previously obtained
+naturally be provided for programming, by means of which

-experience values, limits etc.--as well as values revealed or
+previously obtained experience values, limits etc.--as well as

-modification etc., in an appropriate manner.
-This refers in
+degree of modification etc., in an appropriate manner.
+This

-particular to those cases where it is possible relatively
+refers in particular to those cases where it is possible

-instantaneously to sense the result of the healing process and
+relatively instantaneously to sense the result of the healing

-thereby establish more or less exactly when the next phase in the
+process and thereby establish more or less exactly when the next

-healing process is to be introduced by alternation of the current.
+phase in the healing process is to be introduced by alternation

 The D.C. voltage source further includes a meter 9 for